Download This Bill in Microsoft Word format

 The three candidates who receive the largest number of votes cast in the election are elected and shall assume office the following February first.

-This election must be conducted pursuant to Title 7, mutatis mutandi, except as otherwise provided for in this section.
+This election must be conducted pursuant to Title 7, mutatis mutandis, except as otherwise provided for in this section.

 Effective with the 1990 election, the two candidates who receive the highest number of votes shall serve for terms of four years each and the other candidate who receives the next highest number of votes shall serve for a term of two years.
 Thereafter, their successors must be elected in a nonpartisan election to be held at the same time as the general election for terms of four years each."